nicoandreoli2000/AltimetrikGameFinderApp/README.md

 1. In the main view at the mobile breakpoint, two rows are left for the first 200px, because it looks better that just keeping one too streched.
 2. ...

-## Still need to finish
+## Still need to finish:

+### Important
-1. Connection Modal to API
+1. Connection Modal to API (just do the request and fullfill it)
+2. Debounce time in suggestions

+### David tips
-2. Color variables in main and modal
+1. Color variables in main and modal
-3. Separate scripts if they are too long
+2. Separate scripts if they are too long
-4. Autocomplete search suggestions